Surgery may provide relief from epileptic seizures when medications aren't working.

-To avoid infection, your hair will need to be clipped short or shaved over the section of your skull that will be removed during the operation.
-You will have a small, flexible tube placed within a vein (intravenous access) to deliver fluids, anesthetic drugs or other medications during the surgery.
+To avoid infection, hair is clipped short or shaved over the section of the skull that will be removed during the operation.
+A small, flexible tube is placed within a vein to deliver IV fluids, anesthetics or other medicines during the surgery.

-Your heart rate, blood pressure and oxygen levels will be monitored throughout the surgery.
-An EEG monitor also may be recording your brain waves during the operation to better localize the part of your brain where your seizures start.
+Heart rate, blood pressure and oxygen levels are monitored throughout the surgery.
+An EEG monitor may record brain waves during the operation to better localize the part of the brain where seizures start.

-Epilepsy surgery is usually performed during general anesthesia, and you'll be unconscious during the procedure.
-In rare circumstances, your surgeon may awaken you during part of the operation to help the team determine which parts of your brain control language and movement.
-In such cases, you would receive medication to control pain.
+Epilepsy surgery is usually done using general anesthesia.
+The person is unconscious during the procedure.
+In rare circumstances, the surgeon may awaken the person during part of the operation to help the team determine which parts of the brain control language and movement.
+In such cases, medicine is used to control pain.

 The surgeon creates a relatively small window in the skull, depending on the type of surgery.
-After surgery the window of bone is replaced and fastened to the remaining skull for healing.
+After surgery, the bone is replaced and fastened to the remaining skull for healing.

-You'll be in a special recovery area to be monitored carefully as you awaken after the anesthesia.
-You may need to spend the first night after surgery in an intensive care unit.
+The person is placed in a special recovery area to be monitored carefully after awakening from anesthesia.
+The person is usually placed in the intensive care unit the first night after surgery.
 The total hospital stay for most epilepsy surgeries is usually about three or four days.

-When you awaken, your head will be swollen and painful.
-Most people need narcotics for the pain for at least the first few days.
-An ice pack on your head also may help.
+After awakening, the head will be swollen and painful.
+Most people need to take pain medicine for at least the first few days.
+An ice pack on the head also may help.
 Most postoperative swelling and pain resolve within several weeks.

-You'll probably not be able to return to work or school for approximately one to three months.
-You should rest and relax the first few weeks after epilepsy surgery and then gradually increase your activity level.
+Most people are not able to return to work or school for about 1 to 3 months.
+Rest and relaxation are needed for the first few weeks after epilepsy surgery and then physical activity can be increased.

-It's unlikely that you would need intensive rehabilitation as long as the surgery was completed without complications such as a stroke or loss of speech.
+It's unlikely that intensive rehabilitation will be needed as long as the surgery was completed without complications such as a stroke or loss of speech.

 The outcomes of epilepsy surgery vary depending on the type of surgery performed.
 The expected outcome is seizure control with medication.

 The most common and best-understood procedure — resection of tissue in the temporal lobe — results in seizure-free outcomes for about two-thirds of people.
-Studies suggest that if you do not have a seizure in the first year after temporal lobe surgery — with medication — the likelihood of being seizure-free at two years is 87% to 90%.
-If you have not had a seizure in two years, the likelihood of being seizure-free is 95% at five years and 82% at 10 years.
+Studies suggest that if a person takes seizure medicine and does not have a seizure in the first year after temporal lobe surgery, the likelihood of being seizure-free at two years is 87% to 90%.
+If there are no seizures in two years, the likelihood of being seizure-free is 95% at five years and 82% at 10 years.

-If you remain seizure-free for at least one year, your doctor may consider discontinuing your anti-seizure medication and eventually taking you off of the drugs entirely.
-Most people who do experience a seizure after going off medication are able to experience seizure control by resuming drug treatment.
+If there are no seizures for at least one year, the health care provider may consider decreasing the anti-seizure medicine and eventually discontinuing it entirely.
+Most people who do experience a seizure after going off medicine are able to obtain seizure control by resuming medicine.